sauce-archives/ios-rdc-quickstart/README.md

 The big difference from simulator tests is that you have to upload a real device iOS app to [Sauce Storage](https://support.saucelabs.com/customer/portal/articles/2018312-uploading-apps-to-sauce-storage) first.
-And then, to get Sauce to use the app you just uploaded, you use a `sauce-storage:` URL as the `app` property in your `capabilities'.
+And then, to test the app you just uploaded, the capabilities for the test use a `sauce-storage:` URL as the `app` property.

+For instance, if your app is called `your_app.zip`, you would upload it to Sauce Storage, and then in the capabilities for your test you would use `app: "sauce-storage:your_app.zip"`.

 Sauce Storage is a convenient place to temporarily store files that your tests will need.
 Rather than waste time and bandwidth transferring the file over to us for every test, you can just upload it to us once, in a secure, private area.

 If you want to upload the app yourself ahead of time, the `saucestorage` helper library, included here, could be of use.
-Or, use the tool of your choice (maybe `curl`) to upload it.
+Or, use a simple shell command with `curl`.
 See the [Sauce Storage API documentation](https://docs.saucelabs.com/reference/rest-api/#temporary-storage).

-Just make sure, once you've uploaded the app, that you use a `sauce-storage:` URL.
-So the test capabilities would have a line like `"app": "sauce-storage:your_app.zip"`.

-If you write tests in Python, we've made it extra easy with the helpers in this package.
-All you have to do in the capabilities is to specify the app on the filesystem like this: `"app": sauce_storage_upload("path/to/your_app.zip")` and the app will upload automatically.
+If you write tests in Python, we've made it extra easy with the helpers in this package. `sauce_storage_upload("path/to/your_app.zip")` will upload the file and return the correct `sauce-storage:` URL.

 #### Provisioning

+Here's a thing you *don't* have to worry about, but in case you have questions:

-And here's a thing *not* to watch out for.
-You may already be aware that iOS apps in development don't work on just any iPhone or iPad.
+You may already be aware that iOS apps in development won't run on just any device.
+They need to be "provisioned" for that device, first.
-In Apple parlance, the apps need to be signed and provisioned for a set of devices.
-So you may be wondering how we can install your apps on our devices and test them.
-But you don't need to worry; we've taken care of that!
-Just upload the app and it will work.
+But you don't have to do anything special to ensure your apps are "provisioned" for our iOS Devices.
+We've taken care of all that by re-provisioning your apps for our devices, on the fly.

-If you can run it on an iOS real device, so can we.
+Long story short: if you can run your app on an iOS real device, so can we.

 ## Where to find out more